Gokul049/OIBSIP_JavaDevelopment_02/README.md

 🧑‍💼 1.
 Account Creation
     User inputs:
-      Name
+      Name,
-      Account Number
+      Account Number,
-      Password
+      Password,
       Confirmation message displayed once account is created.

 🔐 2.
 Secure Login
     Users must input:
-      Account Number
+      Account Number,
-      Password
+      Password.
       Access is granted only if credentials match.

 💰 3.
 Deposit
-      Users can deposit any valid amount.
+      Users can deposit any valid amount,
-      Balance is updated accordingly.
+      Balance is updated accordingly,
       Transaction is recorded in history.

 🏧 4.
 Withdraw
-      Withdrawals are allowed only in multiples of 100, 200, or 500.
-      The system checks for sufficient balance.
+      Withdrawals are allowed only in multiples of 100, 200, or 500, The system checks for sufficient balance,
       Balance is updated if valid, else displays error.

 💸 5.
 Fund Transfer
       User enters:
-        Recipient name
+        Recipient name,
-        Recipient account number
+        Recipient account number,
-        Amount
+        Amount,
-        ransfer is allowed only if balance is sufficient.
-        Records the transaction in the history.
+        ransfer is allowed only if balance is sufficient, Records the transaction in the history.

 📜 6.
 Mini Statement